 1. Wash Your Face Every Single Night

 Let’s start off with a very basic (but also very important) nighttime skincare tip, which is to make sure you’re washing your face each and every night.
 Touching your face all day long, without intentionally doing so, makes your face one of the dirtiest parts of your body.
-Yet, believe it or not, I still hear from so many people who say they don’t wash their face consistently at night.
+Yet, I still hear so many people say they don’t wash their faces consistently at night.

-Washing your face can reduce the spread of blemish-causing bacteria, provide a fresh palette for nighttime skincare products so they can work most effectively, and lead to brighter, clearer-looking skin come morning.
+Washing your face can reduce the spread of blemish-causing bacteria and help your nighttime skincare products penetrate effectively.
+This will lead to brighter, clearer-looking skin come morning.
 I certainly understand that it takes effort and discipline to complete your nighttime skincare routine, especially when you’re exhausted after a long day.
 However, it’s so important to do so.
 It’s skincare 101.

 Did you know your skin has a circadian rhythm?
 It acts differently in the daytime than it does at night.
 Let me explain.
 In the daytime, your skin produces more sebum, creating a natural film to protect itself from environmental aggressors.
 It also has improved moisture retention.

 If daytime is all about defense, nighttime is all about offense.
-At night, when your skin isn’t dealing with as many environmental aggressors, its barrier starts to become more permeable.
-Skin cells begin growing and dividing at a higher rate, and DNA repair kicks in.
+At night, when your skin isn’t dealing with as many environmental aggressors, its barrier becomes more permeable.
+Skin cells begin growing and dividing at a higher rate, and DNA repair processes kick in.
 We used to think these repair processes only occurred during sleep, but we now know that they actually kick in earlier, as soon as the sun goes down!
 This may mean it’s beneficial to complete your nighttime skincare routine earlier in the evening rather than waiting until right before your head hits the pillow.

 The other benefit of completing your nighttime skincare routine earlier in the evening is that you won’t be as tired.
-In other words, you might be more likely to spend the time and effort that’s necessary to complete your full routine.
+You might be more likely to spend the time and effort that’s necessary to complete your full routine.
 I know it can be tempting to skip steps when you’re ready for bed!

 3. Never Skip Moisturizer

 Some people skip using moisturizers at night to let their skin “breathe” while they sleep.
 This is a false assumption.
 The skin doesn’t have a respiratory system—there is no “breathing” happening at all.
-So, avoiding moisturizers doesn’t offer any benefit to the skin.
+So, avoiding moisturizer doesn’t offer any benefit to the skin.
 In fact, when your face is bare, the skin’s moisture can easily evaporate, resulting in dry skin cell build-up.
-This can make the skin look dull and tired and it can even contribute to breakouts (read more about the science behind breakouts).
+This can make the skin look dull and tired and it can even contribute to breakouts (read more about why you shouldn’t skip moisturizer).